FuelsEurope

 1 Sept 2023

-Their ask — FuelsEurope requests that climate neutrality plan obligations apply at sub-installation level rather than installation level.
+Message — FuelsEurope requests that climate neutrality plan obligations apply at sub-installation level rather than installation level.
 They argue the current approach creates disproportionate treatment where entire installations face penalties if just one sub-unit performs poorly.
 The organization also wants targets based on measures and investments rather than absolute emission reductions.123

-How it helps them — This would limit penalties to only their worst-performing units rather than entire facilities.4
+Why — This would limit penalties to only their worst-performing units rather than entire facilities.4

-Who loses — Climate goals lose as poorly-performing facilities face weaker accountability for overall emissions.5
+Impact — Climate goals lose as poorly-performing facilities face weaker accountability for overall emissions.5

 Fuel industry seeks simpler emissions tracking for transport fuels